qhuiw/hipeac25-cheri-tutorial/exercise-2/README.md

 # Exercise: Adapt a C Program to CHERI C

-This excercise presents an example C program that includes capability-related issues that might appear as bugs in software initially developed for non-CHERI architectures.
+This exercise presents an example C program that includes capability-related issues that might appear as bugs in software initially developed for non-CHERI architectures.
 The example C program is `cat(1)` from CheriBSD (and hence FreeBSD) modified to introduce the issues that we want to investigate.